Lets go see Sossusvlei Photo Hotspots

 If your conception of the Namib Desert is just sand as far as the eye can see, head to the southern region.
 In the middle of the Namib-Naukluft National Park, you will find Sossusvlei.
 It is a jewel for all keen photographers with opportunities for superb photographs at every turn.

 The Dunes – Sossusvlei Photo Hotspots

-Some of the largest sand dunes in the world are in Sossusvlei.
+Some of the tallest dunes in Africa and the world are in Sossusvlei.
 Formed millions of years ago, they cut an imposing figure around the big white salt-clay pan.